EugeneGitonga/Handwritten-Digits-Prediction/README.md

 ## Introduction

 * The data set I am going to use contains images of hand-written digits with 10 classes where each class refers to a digit.
-This is a copy of the test set of the UCI ML hand-written digits datasets.They are grouped into pixels.
+This is a copy of the test set of the UCI ML hand-written digits datasets.
+They are grouped into pixels.

 ## Steps to be followed:-